 "I aim to fish a little.
 First light.
 Thought you might like to join me."
-Working fish all day Sandler did not connect catching them with fun.
+Working fish all day Sandler did not connect catching them with sport.
 He'd rather shoot than fish, but there was no way to decline.
 Vida wouldn't like it, besides he had heard that Cosey's boat was smart.
 "You don't need to bring anything.
 I have it all."
 You can say that again, thought Sandler.

 They met at the pier at four a.m. and pushed off immediately, in silence.
 No weather chat or wagers about the haul.
 Cosey seemed less hearty than the evening before.
 Sandler put the change down to the seriousness of handling the little cruiser, tacking into the ocean then landward to a cove Sandler knew nothing about.
 Or else it was the oddity of being alone together.
-Cosey didn't mix with local people, which is to say he employed them, joked with them, even rescued them from difficult situations.
-But none was welcome at the hotel's tables or on its dance floor.
-Price kept most of them away, but even when a family collected enough money to celebrate a wedding there, they were refused.
+Cosey didn't mix with local people publically, which is to say he employed them, joked with them, even rescued them from difficult situations, but other than at church picnics, none was truly welcome at the hotel's tables or on its dance floor.
+Back in the fifties price kept most of them away, but even when a family collected enough money to celebrate a wedding there, they were refused.
 Pleasantly.
 Regretfully.
 Definitely.
-There was some spotty rancor over the obvious rejection, but most didn't mind, thought it reasonable.
+The hotel was booked.
+There was some spotty rancor over the obvious rejection, but in those days most didn't mind, thought it reasonable.
 They had neither the clothes nor the funds, and did not wish to be embarrassed by those who did.
-In those days it was enough to watch the visitors, admire their cars and the quality of their luggage; to listen to the distant music and dance to it in the dark, the deep dark, between their own houses, in shadow underneath their own windowsills.
+When Sandler was a boy it was enough to watch the visitors, admire their cars and the quality of their luggage; to listen to the distant music and dance to it in the dark, the deep dark, between their own houses, in shadow underneath their own windowsills.
 It was enough to know Bill Cosey's Hotel and Resort was there.
 Otherwise how to explain the comfort available nowhere else in the county or the state, for that matter.
 Cannery workers and fishing families prized it.
-House maids traveling to Silk, laundresses, fruit pickers as well as teachers in broken-down schools; even visiting ministers who did not hold with liquor-fueled gatherings or dance music-all felt a tick of entitlement, of longing turned to belonging in the vicinity of a fabulous, successful Resort controlled by one of their own.
+So did house maids traveling to Silk, laundresses, fruit pickers as well as teachers in broken-down schools; even visiting ministers who did not hold with liquor-fueled gatherings or dance music-all felt a tick of entitlement, of longing turned to belonging in the vicinity of a fabulous, successful Resort controlled by one of their own.
+A fairy tale that lived on even after the hotel was dependent for its life on the people it once excluded.
 "Bonita come back in here," said Cosey.
 "Way station for them, I guess."
 He brightened and pulled out a thermos of coffee that, Sandler discovered, was so laced the coffee was more color than flavor.
 It did the trick.
-They were soon deep in the merits of Cassius Clay an argument that quelled and underscored one about Medgar Evers.
+They were soon deep in the merits of Cassius Clay an argument that quelled one about Medgar Evers.
 The catch was poor, the banter jovial until sunrise when the alcohol leveled and the talk turned gloomy.
 Cosey, looking at some lively worms in the belly of a catfish said, "If you kill the predators, the weak will eat you alive."
-"Everything has its place," Sandler replied.
+"Everything has its place, Mr. Cosey," Sandler replied.
 "True.
 Everything.
 Except women.
 They're all over the damn place."
 Sandler laughed.
 "In the bed," continued Cosey, "the kitchen, the yard, at your table, under your feet, on your back."
 "That can't be all bad," offered Sandler.